Professional edition active

 Gross hematuria usually begins 1 or 2 days after a febrile mucosal (upper respiratory, sinus, enteral) illness, thus mimicking acute postinfectious glomerulonephritis, except the onset of hematuria is earlier (coinciding with or immediately after the febrile illness).
 When this occurs with an upper respiratory illness, it is sometimes referred to as synpharyngitic hematuria.

-Rapidly progressive glomerulonephritis is the initial manifestation in < 10% of patients.
+Rapidly progressive glomerulonephritis is the initial manifestation in approximately 5% of patients (1).

 Diagnosis of IgA Nephropathy